Skip to content

 Frequently Asked Questions About Resume QR Codes

-Is it professional to put a QR code on a resume?
+Where do you put a QR code on a resume?

 What size should a QR code be on a resume?